aboldguess/FusionFutures/README.md

 The setup helper validates the presence of Docker, Node.js, and pnpm up front, printing actionable remediation hints for any missing prerequisite before exiting to keep you informed.

+### Local Preview Script Flags

+- `--frontend-port` / `--frontend-host` &mdash; expose the Next.js UI on a custom interface or port (defaults to `127.0.0.1:3100`).
+- `--backend-port` / `--backend-host` &mdash; control the FastAPI server binding (defaults to `127.0.0.1:8000`).
+- `--mode production` &mdash; pre-build the Next.js app and run it with `next start` instead of the hot-reloading dev server.
+- `--skip-installs` &mdash; assume dependencies are already installed to speed up repeated launches.
+- `--verbose` &mdash; print detailed setup logs, ideal for debugging permission or tooling issues.

+The script sets `FUSION_FUTURES_FRONTEND_ORIGIN` automatically so API CORS rules match your chosen frontend URL, streams service logs with clear prefixes, and shuts both processes down cleanly when you press `Ctrl+C`.

 ## Debugging Essentials